MaxHalford/tuna/README.md

 err := Run(stream, extractor, sink, checkpoint)
 ```

 You simply have to provide it with a `Stream`, an `Extractor`, and a `Sink`.
 It will update the `Extractor` with the `Row`s produced by the `Stream` one by one.
 Once the `Stream` is depleted the results of the `Extractor` will be written to the `Sink`.
 An `error` will be returned if anything goes wrong along the way.
-The `Run` method will also display live progress in the console everytime the number of parsed rows is a multiple of `checkpoint`, e.g.:
+The `Run` method will also display live progress in the console everytime the number of parsed rows is a multiple of `checkpoint`, e.g.

 ```sh
 00:00:02 -- 300,000 rows -- 179,317 rows/second -- 78 values in memory
 ```

 :point_up: In the future there might be a `Runner` interface to allow more flexibility.
-In the meantime you copy/paste the content of the `Run` method and modify it as needed if you want to do something fancy (like monitoring progress inside a web page or whatnot)
+In the meantime you can copy/paste the content of the `Run` method and modify it as needed if you want to do something fancy (like monitoring progress inside a web page or whatnot)

 ## Roadmap